pascaliske/pi-slider/README.md

 	<img src="image3.png" title="Caption here (optional)" data-href="Link here (optional)" />
 </div>
 ```
-The slider include itself in this `div` element.
+>The _pi-slider_ include itself in the prepared `div` element.
 You also can style this element with your own css.

-- Insert the following javascript at the bottom just before the closing body tag and replace **#slider** with the id of the element you've prepared in the previous step.
+- Include the following Javascript and replace **#slider** with the id of the element you've prepared in the previous step.
 (This calls the main function of the slider)
 ```javascript
 $(document).ready(function() {
 	$("#slider").piSlider({